kaalam/jazz-server/README.md

 Jazz is a lightweight analytical web server for data-driven applications.
 It provides data persistence and computation capabilities accessible through a REST API.
 It is meant for solutions that need to rely on fast processing, scalable and reliable open source C and C++ libraries.
 A Jazz server installs in less than a minute and has a startup time of less than a second.
-It integrates with R, Python or any API capable software.
+It includes an R package and integrates with any http client software.

 ## History and Objectives